 As far as when to visit and conditions, there are two times of the year when are ideal.
 From May to October, temperatures are in the mid 80’s and visibility is around 5 to 125 feet, while the winter times between February and April offer a visibility of 75 feet and temperatures in the low to high 60’s.

 If you fancy experiencing a cornucopia of ‘alien’ wildlife, the Flower Garden Banks Sanctuary definitely fits the bill.

 9. HMCS Yukon Wreck, San Diego – California

 If you are looking for something a little more advanced when it comes to shipwreck exploration, then 100+ feet below the surface you can find the HMCS Yukon.
 It’s one of the most popular wreck dives in California and in fact the entire West coast.
 It offers a real chance for cold water divers to sharpen up their skills, with an estimated 10,000 dives-to-date.

 Commissioned in May of 1963, the HMCS Yukon was a Canadian Destroyer, whose career spanned over 30 countries and 800,000 nautical miles, and during the 90’s instead of sending her to the scrapyard, locals decided instead to make her the seed for an artificial reef.

 The Yukon wasn’t having it, though, and when the holes were cut in her sides, her stern poked stubbornly out of the waters and she was declared as being floundered and never became and artificial reef.
-At 366 feet long, it’s a whole lot of ship to explore and you’re sure to have a good time.
+At 366 feet long, it’s a whole lot of ship to explore.
+Being part of the San Diego Wreck Alley (area with 8 shipwrecks and other underwater structures), you’re sure to have a good time.